 How to Evolve

 You commit to a move every time Mankey comes in.
 Choice Scarf gives speed patching through item lock, and Defiant adds to that.
-A spread EV build EVs make sure the locked move actually hurts.
+Spread EVs make sure the locked move actually hurts.
 Ground coverage covers the rest.

 Best Build